Explore Jobs

 Phil.Collins@gmail.com

-Phil was my boss for 3+ years while I was a sales representative.
+Phil was my boss for three years while I worked as a sales representative.

 Amelia Bedelia